SMS Broadcast API and Software: How Business Texting Works

 SMS also reaches people who do not use email actively.
 Older demographics, blue collar workers, and service industry employees are often easier to reach by text than by any other digital channel.
 For businesses in retail, restaurants, healthcare, and local services, this matters enormously.
 Your best customers might never open a marketing email, but they will read every text you send as long as you do not abuse the channel.

 That said, SMS is not a replacement for email.
 The two work best together.
 Email handles long form content, detailed offers, and nurture sequences.
 SMS handles urgency, reminders, and time sensitive promotions.
 The businesses that get the best results combine both channels in coordinated campaigns rather than treating them as separate efforts.
+If you run both, our email broadcast software is the same engine adapted for email, and the two share the same API style.

 Types of SMS Messages